Linguapress.com home

 When the Titanic was sinking into the icy sea,

-It's said that they were singing "Nearer, my God, to thee"
+It was said that they were singing "Nearer, my God, to thee"

 Nearer my God, to thee.